 Due to its resilience, creeping Jenny is easy to propagate.
 The plant naturally spreads by both seeds and rhizomes and can be rooted in water easily.
 The easiest way to establish new plants is to dig up a portion of an established patch, separate it, and plant it in new soil.

 Potted creeping Jenny does well when overwintered in an unheated garage.

 Creeping Jenny is considered to be an invasive plant in some places and may not be available at your local nurseries.
 However, the golden or "Auria" varieties are not as invasive as the green.

 Even if you plant it in containers and keep them away from the yard, be careful when dumping out your pots at the end of the season.
-It can quickly establish itself and grow like wildfire, a fact your neighbors may not appreciate.
+It can quickly establish itself and grow like wildfire.
 In fact, it's not uncommon for the seeds of this determined plant to sneak out of a container and reach the lawn, where they will root and spread.

 If you take care with your creeping Jenny, you can overcome the plant's bad reputation.
 It really is a lovely ornamental.

 Use creeping Jenny as a spiller plant in pots and hanging baskets.
 Pair it with taller plants that it won't smother rather than small low-growers.
 When designing your containers, creeping Jenny's foliage colors will contrast well with dark green foliage and brightly colored flowers.